Satoshi-Nakamoto-ITL/bitcoin-0.2/consensus.md

 * The block contains at least one transaction
 * The Merkle root matches the transactions included
 * The proof-of-work hash satisfies the stated difficulty
-* The difficulty value is non-zero
+* The difficulty value matches the expected difficulty derived from prior blocks

 Blocks failing any of these checks are rejected.